- +44 740 59 499 49

 These technologies are benefitting construction firms today by:

-An article describes a recent situation where VR saved millions of euro on a campus-sized construction project.
+An article describes a recent situation where it saved millions of euro on a campus-sized Virtual Reality construction project.
 A Skycatch drone was providing a real-time VR simulation of the project, feeding an up-to-date view of conditions on the ground directly to the management team in the trailer.
 When they compared this view to the plan by overlaying plan data, they discovered an eight-inch misalignment between where ground was broken for the foundation, and where the plan called for it to be laid.

 This discovery saved the project millions of euro in rework by preventing the 400,000 euro concrete slab being poured in the wrong place, and potential subsequent work being placed on the misaligned foundation.